 This quote pops into my head on the regular.
-Mostly, it’s when a project’s to-do list is way too long and I feel overwhelmed.
-I think of this quote and proceeding thoughts are usually slow down, focus on what really needs to be done and forgot about the rest (for now).
-Complexity can send you in a million different direction and distracts you from executing on tasks that need to be done.
-Complexity is the anti-thesis of simplicity.
+Mostly, it’s when a project’s to-do list is way too long, and I feel overwhelmed.
+I think of this quote and proceeding thoughts are usually slow down, focus on tasks to accomplish and forgot about the rest (for now).
+Complexity can send you in a million different directions and distracts you from the execution of the tasks that need to be done.
+Complexity is the antithesis of simplicity.

 Simplicity was a theme from VAST Data’s messaging at Storage Field Day 18.
 While VAST joked that they were trying to take over the world, the fact is that they aren’t.
 They are focusing on key tasks that need to happen one step at a time.

 Now, that I’ve shared my inspirational quote, let’s explore who is VAST Data, what is their value proposition is, and how removing complexity has aided their ability to execute.

 VAST Data’s answers to the “Who, What, and Why Now” questions

 After about three years in stealth mode, VAST Data officially debuted in February 2019.
 Storage Field Day 18 was their first big public appearance.
 Renen Hallak, VAST CEO and Founder, was one of three presenters.
 Renan, hold 17+ patents and was a developer and architect of XtremIO.VAST claims that their target customers need hyperscaler agility and scalability.
 However, for reasons like cost or data gravity, they aren’t able to fully get this in a public cloud.
 Their customers’ application-centric workloads require large global datasets and the fast performance for machine learning and artificial intelligence.